OpenEnergyDashboard/DesignDocs/testing/testing.md

     1) The first field is what the file is. "expected" is the readings from a request to the DB.
     2) "ri" is the same as readings file.
     3) "mu" stands for the meter unit.
 It is followed by the unit name, e.g., mu_kWh.
     4) "gu" stands for the graphic unit.
-It is followed by the unit name, e.g., mg_BTU.
+It is followed by the unit name, e.g., gu_BTU.
     5) "st" stands for start time.
 It is followed by the start time for the readings request from the DB where "inf" is short for infinity and "-inf" is negative infinity.
 It can also be a date/time such as "2022-09-22%13#00#00".
 Note what is normally a space becomes % and what is normally a : becomes a #.
 This is to avoid issues with various file systems.
     6) "et" is similar to "st" but the end time for the readings request.